gnss-sdr/geniuss-place/_sp-blocks/02-signal-source.md

 ### Implementation: `Plutosdr_Signal_Source`

 [![ADALM-Pluto]({{ "/assets/images/ADALM-Pluto.png" | relative_url }}){:height="250px" width="250px"}{: .align-right}](https://www.analog.com/en/design-center/evaluation-hardware-and-software/evaluation-boards-kits/adalm-pluto.html)
-The [ADALM-Pluto](https://www.analog.com/en/design-center/evaluation-hardware-and-software/evaluation-boards-kits/adalm-pluto.html) is a learning module which helps introduce electrical engineering students to the fundamentals of software-defined radio (SDR), radio frequency (RF), and wireless communications.
-Based on the [AD9363](https://www.analog.com/en/products/AD9363.html), it offers one receive channel and one transmit channel which can be operated in full duplex, capable of generating or measuring RF analog signals from $$ 325 $$ to $$ 3800 $$ MHz, with a $$ 20 $$ MHz bandwidth, at up to $$ 61.44 $$ Mega Samples per second (MSps) with a 12-bit ADC and DAC.
+The [ADALM-Pluto](https://www.analog.com/en/design-center/evaluation-hardware-and-software/evaluation-boards-kits/adalm-pluto.html) is a learning module that helps introduce electrical engineering students to the fundamentals of software-defined radio (SDR), radio frequency (RF), and wireless communications.
+Based on the [AD9363](https://www.analog.com/en/products/AD9363.html), it offers one receive channel and one transmit channel which can be operated in full-duplex, capable of generating or measuring RF analog signals from $$ 325 $$ to $$ 3800 $$ MHz, with a $$ 20 $$ MHz bandwidth, at up to $$ 61.44 $$ Mega Samples per second (MSps) with a 12-bit ADC and DAC.

 In order to make use of this block implementation, you need to build GNSS-SDR from the source code after installing the required software dependencies: